temporalio/documentation/docs/go/signals.md

 ## Signalling regardless of running status

 You may not know if a Workflow is running and can accept a signal.
-The [client.SignalWithStartWorkflow](https://pkg.go.dev/go.temporal.io/sdk/client#Client) API allows you to send a signal to the current Workflow instance if one exists or to create a new run and then send the signal.
+The [client.SignalWithStartWorkflow](https://pkg.go.dev/go.temporal.io/sdk/client#Client) API allows you to send a Signal to the current Workflow Execution if one exists or to create a new Execution and send a Signal to it.
 `SignalWithStartWorkflow` therefore doesn't take a run Id as a parameter.

 ## Signalling external Workflows